Trade Secrets: How to Work With Epoxy in Cold Weather

 2: WARM BEFORE USE

-Warming the resin and hardener before use will increase the viscosity (runniness) and make it much easier to pump and use.
+Warming the resin and hardener and workplace before use will increase the viscosity (runniness) and make it much easier to pump and use.
 The best way is to keep the resin indoors before use and then transport it under a heating outlet in the car.

 3: GET THE RATIO RIGHT